guojun-wu/Evo/README.md

 python neu_metric.py -d <data_path> -o <output_path> -m <metric>
 ```

-## The analysis and the visualization of the results will be avaliable in the view_of_RQ.ipynb
+## The visualization of the results will be avaliable in the view_of_RQ.ipynb